HarshitNITT/pycliSOF/README.md

 # pycliSOF
-This is a terminal based app which is used to search answers for question, search similar questions to a particular question on
-StackOverflow without leaving the terminal.
+This is a pip package which is used to search answers for question, search similar questions to a particular question on StackOverflow without leaving the terminal.

 # Installation